rezis-work/call-app/README.md

  ## Installation:
  To run the Foom project locally, follow these steps:
-1.Clone the repository
+- Clone the repository
-2.Navigate to the project folder
+- Navigate to the project folder
-3.Install dependecies
+- Install dependecies
-4.Start the application
+- Start the application